-Securing a reservation at The Polo Bar in Midtown Manhattan is akin to finding a first edition collegiate polo shirt.
-Seats are sacred, thanks to an ambience of quintessential warmth characterized by rich woods and leather finishes, a brass-finished bar, white tablecloth service, and thoroughbred-themed artwork, including depictions of the brand’s signature equestrian sport, polo.
+Securing a reservation at The Polo Bar in Midtown Manhattan is akin to finding a first-edition collegiate polo shirt.
+Seats are sacred, thanks to an ambiance of quintessential warmth characterized by rich woods and leather finishes, a brass-finished bar, white tablecloth service, and thoroughbred-themed artwork, including depictions of the brand’s signature equestrian sport, polo.
 For the original Ralph Lauren gastronomic experience, head to RL Chicago, founded in 1999.
-Oozing with old-world charm and private club character, RL Chicago’s walls are lined with salon-style paintings depicting wild animals, car races, crochet games, and black and white photographs of celebrities.
+Oozing with old-world charm and private club character, RL Chicago’s walls are lined with salon-style paintings depicting wild animals, car races, crochet games, and black-and-white photographs of celebrities.
 The restaurant’s discreet leather banquettes are said to be celebrity magnets, with Oprah Winfrey getting first dibs on booth 68.
 Both restaurants feature similar menus that showcase Ralph Lauren’s personal favorites, the corned beef sandwich and, of course, The Polo Bar burger.